arno-di-loreto/apihandyman.io/_posts/2020-01-15-api-toolbox-jq-and-openapi-part-1.md

 1. (Line 12) On the second step, we need to get rid of possible `x-` properties.
 This is done like in previous example with a `map(select(filter))`.
 In this case, the select's filter checks if the value does not start by `x-` using the `test` filter which return true if the value matches the regex parameter and then `not` to negate this result.

 1. (Line 21) Now we have an array containing all HTTP status codes of all operations, we can count how many times each one is used.
 This is done using `group_by` which group equal values together.
 It takes an array of something and returns an array of array of something.
 Each internal array containing equal values.
 Once that is done we can create on object for each internal array using `map`.
-It contains the HTTP status code which is the `unique` value of the array and a count which is the `length` of the array.
+It contains the HTTP status code which is the first value in the array (which contains the same value multiple times) and a count which is the `length` of the array.

 1. (Line 32) Then we can sort this array of {code, count} by descending count using `sort_by(-.count)`.

 1. (Line 37) And eventually we generate the tab separated raw text output with `map` and `[]`.
+Note how count is converted into a string before being concatenated.

 {% codefile title:"$filename" highlight:"1-3,12-14,21-24,32-34,37-38" file:list-http-status-codes.jq %}

 ## List operations

 Now, let's try something more interesting: extracting the API's operation list.

+<asciinema-player poster="npt:26" title="List operations" author="Arnaud Lauret" rows="24" cols="80" src="/code/api-toolbox-jq-and-openapi/part-1/list-operations.cast"></asciinema-player>

 As the following listing shows, we will extract for each operation, its HTTP method, path, summary and indicate if the operation is deprecated.

-<asciinema-player poster="npt:26" title="List operations" author="Arnaud Lauret" rows="24" cols="80" src="/code/api-toolbox-jq-and-openapi/part-1/list-operations.cast"></asciinema-player>

 {% code title:"List operations" language:bash %}
 [apihandyman.io]$ jq -r -f list-operations.jq demo-api-openapi.json